SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-authorize-attribute-to-secure-actions-or-controllers/rule.md

     return View();
 }
 ```
+::: good

-Figure: Good Example – Using the AuthorizeAttribute to check for appropriate roles
+Figure: Good example – Using the AuthorizeAttribute to check for appropriate roles
 :::